Azure-Samples/acs-email-relay-quickstart/README.md

 1. **Azure Developer CLI (azd)**: This tool helps you manage your Azure resources and deployments.
 Install it by following the instructions [here](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd).

-2. **Azure App Registration**: You need to register an application in Azure Active Directory to authenticate and authorize your application.
-Follow the steps [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) to create an app registration.
-Make sure to:
-   - Set the appropriate permissions for sending emails
-   - Create a client secret and save it securely
-   - Note your Application (client) ID and Directory (tenant) ID

-3. **PowerShell 7+**: For running the email sending scripts.
+2. **PowerShell 7+**: For running the email sending scripts, as well as some of the scripting used to create an app registration.
 You can download it from [here](https://github.com/PowerShell/PowerShell).

 ## Getting Started